sayyid5416/pyinstaller/README.md

 # 🔰 Inputs & Outputs
   - Some **inputs** are **required**, while rest are optional.
-  - Check detailed info about available inputs & outputs [here](/action.yml).
+  - Check detailed info about these inputs & outputs [here](/action.yml).

 ### 💠 Available Inputs